 Having a large quantity of suitable Bemo locomotives and rolling stock, but no layout to run it on, I approached the executors, a deal was done, and Maloja was transported to its new home in the Midlands.
 Some parts of the layout were in a poor state of repair, the village church was missing and the scenery on the top of the layout had been flattened.
 What Andy had planned we will never know so I decided to return the layout, as far as possible, to its original state.
 I also discovered that the station building was missing.
 This had inadvertently been sold with the original rolling stock!
 A phone call soon had it reunited with the layout.

-Ge 4/4 III No. 650, “Unesco” hauls the “Glacier Express” out of Maloja in the direction of Chiavenna
+Ge 4/4 III No. 651, “Glacier on Tour” hauls the “Glacier Express” in to Maloja from St. Moritz

 Page updated 3rd January 2017

 Background and History